 I’m giving kulfi, a famous Indian ice cream, a paleo-friendly makeover!
 And it’s just as good as the original version!
 You’d never know it was dairy-free or vegan.

 If you’ve never tried kulfi before, it’s a dense and creamy frozen dessert that melts slowly.
 It’s typically made by reducing milk on the stovetop which gives the dessert a subtle caramel-like flavor and is also what makes the dessert thick/dense.

 Kulfi is typically a very dairy-heavy dessert that’s made with milk, condensed milk, milk powder… you get the point.
 Well my version is made with cashew milk and coconut milk and it’s just as creamy and just as tasty as traditional kulfi!
 It’s also loaded with nuts and flavored with cardamom and saffron.

-Can you even handle how good kulfi looks in that picture?
-And yes, that’s definitely a grapefruit spoon next to it.
+Yes, that’s definitely a grapefruit spoon next to my kulfi.
 I don’t think I’ve ever used that spoon to eat grapefruit, but kulfi?
 Absolutely.

 How’s that for an introduction?
 For kulfi’s full biodata, click here (just kidding… also, you probably only got that joke if you’re Indian…).

 - Cashew milk.
 My recipe calls for it – you can make your own or go with store-bought (whole foods has tons of options, silk cashew milk works too).

 - No need for an ice cream maker!
 That’s actually the one appliance I don’t currently own.